DON'T SAY " SI J'AURAIS " IN FRENCH - the CONDITIONAL with IF in French.

 But we will find the conditional in the second part of the sentence.

-If I had eaten my birthday cake by myself, I would have been sick.
+If I'd eaten my birthday cake by myself, I'd have been sick.
 No.

-If I had eaten my birthday cake by myself, I would have been sick.
+If I'd eaten my birthday cake on my own, I'd have been sick.
 On the other hand, if you don't put the if in the sentence, you can of course use the conditional in the first part of the sentence to mark the condition.

 Let me give you an example.

 If I had eaten my birthday cake alone, I would have been sick.
-On the other hand, you can say "I would have eaten my birthday cake by myself, I would have been sick".
+On the other hand, you can say "I would have eaten my birthday cake alone, I would have been sick".

-You see, there is no if, so the sentence is correct.
+You see, there's no if, so the sentence is correct.

 Now let's move on to the small overall grammar point so that you can remember which tenses you can use after the if and which tenses you can use in the second part of the sentence.

-After the if you can use, first of all, the present.
+After the if you can first use the present tense.

 If you want to go to the sea, you can take my car.